Skip to content

 #> terminal prediction

 The output from parse_model() is transformed into a dplyr, a.k.a Tidy Eval, formula.
-The entire decision tree becomes one dplyr::case_when() statement
+Each decision tree becomes one dplyr::case_when() statement, which are then combined.

 tidypredict_fit(model)